 How much do appraisals cost?

-When hiring an appraiser, consider that a typical, single-family home appraisal costs from $300 to $450, but that can vary depending on a number of factors including the size of the home, the value of the property, condition of the property and the level of detail involved in the appraisal.
+When hiring an appraiser, consider that a typical, single-family home appraisal costs from $300 to $450.
+It can vary depending on a number of factors though.
+These include the size of the home, the value of the property, condition of the property and the level of detail involved in the appraisal.
 A large home or property will usually be more expensive to have appraised.
 In larger cities or areas with high costs of living, appraisal fees may be $500 to $800 or more.

-There are other factors that impact the cost of an appraisal, such as unique locations, unusual features, damage or repair needs and lack of comparable homes.
+There are other factors that impact the cost of an appraisal.
+These include unique locations, unusual features, damage or repair needs and lack of comparable homes.

 Expect to pay more appraisal of a home with extensive damages because those will require extra effort on the appraiser’s part.

-Seasonal conditions could also affect the cost if there are circumstances that make it challenging to access the property for physical inspection at certain times of the year.
+Seasonal conditions can also affect the cost if there are circumstances that make it challenging to access the property for physical inspection at certain times of the year.

-These assessments might be based on neutral, third-party information obtained from independent studies, surveys or government fee schedules.
+These assessments may be based on neutral, third-party information obtained from independent studies, surveys or government fee schedules.

 How long do home appraisals take?

-An appraisal can generally take anywhere from two days to one week to be completed from the time it is ordered by the loan officer or the mortgage company.
+An appraisal can usually take anywhere from two days to one week to be completed from the time it is ordered by the loan officer or the mortgage company.
 The length of time varies depending on the approach that the appraiser takes.
-Appraisers use three different methods to appraise property and sometimes they use a combination of all three:
+Appraisers use three different methods to appraise properties.
+Sometimes they use a combination of all three:

 - Income approach: This approach looks at how much is the property rented for and how much income it can generate.
 From there, a value of the property is taken.